Marriage goals list

 Travel.
 Whether it’s a short break or an epic adventure, work out how much you need for your trip together so you can get saving as a couple.
 Need travel tips?
 Visit the Westpac Travel hub.

 Home deposit.
-Having a home of your own and planting roots is a wonderful milestone.
+Having a home of your own is the holy grail of marriage goals and planting roots is a wonderful milestone.
 Doing research on where you want to live, what type of property you want to buy and what you could realistically afford will determine how much you will need to save for a deposit.
 Read more about buying a home here.

 Children.
 According to the Australian Institute of Family Studies, it costs almost $1000 per week to raise a child (in 2018) and almost $1200 per week for two children.
 Having extra money saved before the baby is born could help lighten financial pressures.
 Many families choose to save a set amount per week to cover education or health costs, such as dental, after birth.
 Read more about planning for a baby here.